nodejs/node/doc/api/n-api.md

 ### Exceptions

 Any N-API function may result in a pending JavaScript exception.
 This is obviously the case for any function that may cause the execution of JavaScript but N-API specifies that an exception may be pending on return from any of the API functions.

 If the `napi_status` returned by a function is `napi_ok` then no exception is pending and no additional action is required.
-If the `napi_status` returned is anything other than `napi_ok` or `napi_pending_exception`, and you want to try to recover and continue instead of simply returning immediately, then you must call the following function in order to determine if an exception is pending or not:
+If the `napi_status` returned is anything other than `napi_ok` or `napi_pending_exception`, and you want to try to recover and continue instead of simply returning immediately, then you must call the following function in order to determine if an exception is pending or not and then check the value of `result`:

 ```C
 napi_is_exception_pending()
 ```

-and then check the value of `result`.

 When an exception is pending you will generally follow one of two approaches.

 The first appoach is to do any appropriate cleanup and then return so that execution will return to JavaScript.
 As part of the transition back to JavaScript the exception will be thrown at the point in the JavaScript code where the native method was invoked.
 The behavior of most N-API calls is unspecified while an exception is pending, and many will simply return `napi_pending_exception`, so it is important to do as little as possible and then return to JavaScript where the exception can be handled.

 The second approach is to try to handle the exception.
-There will be cases where the native code can 'catch' the exception, take the appropriate action, and then continue.
+There will be cases where the native code can catch the exception, take the appropriate action, and then continue.
 It is recommended that you only do this in specific cases where you know you can safely handle the exception.
 In these cases you can use the following function to get and clear the exception:

 ```C
 napi_get_and_clear_last_exception()
 ```

-On success, result will contain the handle to the JavaScript `Error` object.
+On success, result will contain the handle to the last JavaScript Object thrown.
 If you determine after retrieving the exception that you cannot handle it after all, you can re-throw it with the following function:

 ```C